gvoulgaris0/WavePart/README.md

 Set of Matlab(r) functions for the partition of directional wave spectra to its wind and different swell components.
 The partitions are initially identified using a watershed defining algorithm  and then are modified following mostly the method described in Hanson and Phillips (2001).

+Authors:
+Douglas Cahl and George Voulgaris, School of the Earth, Ocean and Environment, University of South Carolina, Columbia, SC, 29205, USA.

 Relevant References:

 Hanson J.L. and Philips O.M., 2001.
 Automated Analysis of Ocean Surface Directional  Wave Spectra.
 Journal of Oceanic and Atmospheric Technology, 18, 278-293.